Our laboratory studies the cellular and molecular mechanisms of neurodegeneration in central nervous system (CNS) disorders such as:

 In addition to these major research projects, we have several small pilot projects in collaboration with local investigators from the valley:

-- Studies on genetic forms of cerebral palsy using patient-derived hiPSC neurons in collaboration with Dr. Michael Kruer (Phoenix Children Hospital, University of Arizona)
+- Studies on genetic forms of cerebral palsy using patient-derived iPSC neurons in collaboration with Dr. Michael Kruer (Phoenix Children Hospital, University of Arizona).
+Funding Source: R01 pending (Kruer PI)

 Sattler Laboratory News